As part of the run up to SaaStr Annual in the SF Bay Area, we’re taking a look back at some of our top sessions of all times. Get tickets here.

-Sam Altman, President at Y Combinator, moderates as Josh Reeves, CEO of Gusto; Tracy Young, Co-founder & CEO of PlanGrid; and Spenser Skates, Co-founder & CEO at Amplitude, share their best advice, including the importance of culture and values, hiring the right people, keeping your focus on your customers and properly how to approach fundraising.
+Sam Altman, then President at Y Combinator, moderated as Josh Reeves, CEO of now $2B+ Gusto; Tracy Young, Co-founder & CEO of now almost $1B PlanGrid (acquired by Autodesk); and Spenser Skates, Co-founder & CEO at now $4B Amplitude, share their best advice, including the importance of culture and values, hiring the right people, keeping your focus on your customers and properly how to approach fundraising.

 Moderator: YCombinator, PlanGrid, Amplitude, and Gusto are crushing it.
 Dropbox just hit one billion dollars in annual revenue.
 Stripe is valued at almost nine billion dollars.

 What’s the secret to SaaS success at YCombinator?
 Let’s find out from Sam Altman, President at YCombinator and CEOs, Tracy Young, Josh Reeves, and Spencer Skates.

 Sam Altman: Hi, I’m Sam.
 Thank you all for having me here.
 We’re going to talk to three YC founders today.
 We have Josh, Tracy, and Spencer joining us.